 “We will be celebrating with our remote team members (4) on their webcams, and with a webcam on the table for the rest of us located here in Indiana (8).
 Homemade cookies are being sent to the remote team members, and we will all be eating together (including the cookies!).
 We also have planned activities to create a sense of fun and togetherness. ”

 9) Sharon Koifman, President of Distantjob

-“With 12 total employees, we have 8 employees that work remotely in different parts of the world. which made it difficult to plan a traditional Christmas party.
+“With 12 total employees, we have 8 employees that work remotely in different parts of the world, which made it difficult to plan a traditional Christmas party.
 So we decided we would have a virtual Christmas party.
 We decided to have a secret Santa gift exchange while on video chat with each other.
-This required some planning in order to execute.
-We made an announcement to the team that we would do a secret Santa gift exchange at the end of November so each team member had enough time to purchase a gift for their assigned recipient as well as ship the package to them.
+This required some planning to execute.
+We announced the team that we would do a secret Santa gift exchange at the end of November so each team member had enough time to purchase a gift for their assigned recipient as well as ship the package to them.
 But nobody was allowed to open the package until we were all on a video chat together.

 When the time came for the gift exchange we had everyone log online to our video chat and we went around in a circle to open gifts in front of everyone!
 We loved that we were able to exchange gifts while being remote.
 Our team loved the chance to have a traditional holiday party even though we are a mostly remote team.
 We also decided to give our employees the week of Christmas off with the rule that they must report back after Christmas with one fun thing they did over their break.”